BenCaiello/PalmettoBUG/docs/source/Glossary.rst

    functional ANOVA test – a statistical test that compares two or more populations of functions, instead of 2+ populations of individual values.
-In the context of PalmettoBUg / SpaceANOVA, this means taking into account the spatial relationship of celltypes across an entire range of distances, instead of only testing one distance at a time.
+In the context of PalmettoBUG / SpaceANOVA, this means taking into account the spatial relationship of celltypes across an entire range of distances, instead of only testing one distance at a time.